 Mikey kissed his teeth, “Bite me, bread runner.
 Banksy over here made it everyone’s business.”

-Another loud scream came from the back of house poured into the lounge.
+Another loud scream from the back of house poured into the lounge.
 This time it was a girl’s scream.
 Brianne’s scream.

-“Okay, I’m officially freaked,” sobbed Banksy, crossing her arms as goosebumps ran down her exposed shoulders and arms.
+“Okay, I’m officially freaked,” sobbed Banksy, crossing her arms to quell the goosebumps running down her exposed shoulders and arms.